COVID In Colorado: Gov. Jared Polis Receives First Dose Of Vaccine

 COMMERCE CITY, Colo.
-(CBS4) – Gov. Jared Polis received his first dose of the COVID-19 vaccine on Saturday.
+(CBS4) – Gov. Jared Polis received his first dose of the COVID-19 vaccine over the weekend.
 Polis was inoculated at Salud Clinic on Quebec Parkway.

 He spoke with some Coloradans who are 70 years and older waiting for their vaccine at the clinic.